‘Infidelity In Suburbia’: Is Lifetime’s Secret Seduction Movie A True Story

 — Emily Johnson (@emjohnson03) February 18, 2017

 However, Elliott does nothing to assuage her feelings.
 In fact, he immediately confirms her beliefs.
-Then, he adds even more to set her mind at ‘dis-ease’.
+Then, he adds even more to set her mind at “dis-ease.”
 Elliott tells Laura that Greg doesn’t respect her, and doesn’t know what a treasure he has in such a beautiful woman.

 All of this talking does nothing to satisfy Elliott, he needs Laura romantically and sexually.